project-everest/vale/README.md

 and [here](https://github.com/project-everest/hacl-star/tree/fstar-master/vale/) for the Vale cryptographic libraries.

 # Running the code
-We provide a Linux Docker image to use our tool.
+We provide a Linux Docker image to use Vale.
+If you prefer to install and run everything from scratch, please see the [Installation section](#installation) below.

 * To download the image, run `docker pull afromherz/popl19_vale`
 * To start the image, run `docker run -t -d --name vale afromherz/popl19_vale`
 * To enter the image, run `docker exec -it vale /bin/bash`

+Once Docker is running, follow the instructions in the [Verifying and Running Code section](#verifying-and-running-code) below.

 # Organization